Webhooks

 url required|url

-Webhook url of your application Tratta will send events to.
+URL of your application's webhook that Tratta will send events to.

 events required|array|in:supported events